 The next financial crisis!

 The Economist recently published a time line of 13 economic crises dating back to 1720, with a detailed history of the 5 most significant.
 Crises since 1970 come once every 5-10 years.
 There's no evidence that we learned much from the 2008-9 crisis, which means that another crisis will probably occur by 2018.
-However sensible investors who don't use margin come out ahead after every crisis - stock become undervalued temporarily, rebound as soon as the crisis passes.
-If you're not forced to by margin calls to sell, you just wait.
+However sensible investors who don't use margin come out ahead after every crisis - stocks become undervalued temporarily, and rebound as soon as the crisis passes.
+If you're not forced to buy margin calls to sell, you just wait.
 The "smarty-pants investors," usually hedge funds, bankers, and clients thereof, commonly get their eyeballs ripped out because margin calls force those investors to sell at the worst possible prices.

 We keep tabs on the amount of leverage in the system (currently low), how aggressively financial institutions push back against regulations (banks at present are tightly leashed) and whether investors are chasing fads (a modest boom in Web 2.0 stocks seems to be fizzling.)
 The present period is freakishly free of risks that would unbalance the system.
 We will let you know if our perception changes.

 Recent headlines that have no effect on our investment strategy

 Emerging Markets - Investors panicked, ripping $41 billion out of emerging market funds in Q1.
 We generally maintain an exposure of 5% to the stock markets of China, India, Brazil, Korea.
 We used this pullback to ADD to our positions in that sector.